Beg your pardon? Lawmakers say pardoning Manafort a bad idea

 Sen. Blumenthal: Manafort sentencing is 'excessively lenient'March 13, 201907:16

-A top Trump ally, Sen. Lindsey Graham, R-S.C., also chimed in on the prospect.
+A top Trump ally, Sen. Lindsey Graham, R-S.C., also chimed in against the idea.

-Trump, meanwhile, told reporters after the sentencing that he feels "very badly" for his former campaign chief, but said he had not given a possible pardon "a thought as of this moment."
+Trump told reporters after the sentencing that he feels "very badly" for his former campaign chief, but that he had not given a possible pardon "a thought as of this moment."

-Speculation about a presidential pardon has swirled given Trump's numerous sympathetic comments and tweets about Manafort throughout the longtime political operative's legal ordeal — which continues in New York with the Manhattan district attorney's announcement Wednesday of a 16-count indictment against the freshly sentenced political consultant.
+Speculation about a presidential pardon has swirled given Trump's numerous sympathetic comments and tweets about Manafort throughout the longtime political operative's legal ordeal — which continues in New York with the Manhattan district attorney's announcement Wednesday of a 16-count indictment against him.

 The actions of Manafort and his lawyers, too, haven't done much to dispel the notion that they might be angling for a pardon.